ipfs/kubo/assets/README.md

-# Assets loaded in with IPFS
+# Assets loaded in with IPFS!

 This directory contains the go-ipfs assets: